darkoperator/Posh-SSH/docs/Set-SFTPFile.md

 ```

 ### -RemotePath
-Remote path where to upload the item to, including its name.
+Remote path of directory to which the item will be uploaded.
+Should not include the filename nor the trailing slash.

 ```yaml
 Type: String